burningion/bicyclist-defense-jetson/README.md

 I've installed Tailscale on my iPhone and my Jetson Orin Nano.

-Once I've done that, I can set up my Jetson Orin Nano to run a webserver for configuration on my phone.
-My Jetson Orin Nano just needs to tether from my iPhone.
+Once I've done that, I can set up my Jetson Orin Nano to run a webserver accessible from my phone.
+My Jetson Orin Nano just needs to tether the hotspot from my iPhone while on bicycle rides.

 For some reason, I wasn't able to discover the Wifi hotspot from my iPhone until _after_ my laptop connected to it.